sftriallawyers Logo

 404-902-6444

-Truck Accident Attorneys in Georgia
+Truck Accident Lawyers in Atlanta

 Motorists in Atlanta and the surrounding area are used to seeing large commercial trucks on roads and highways.
 Unfortunately, it’s also not uncommon to see these vehicles involved in wrecks with other motorists.
 Just as the driver of a passenger vehicle can commit an act of negligence that leads to a crash, so can a truck driver.